irdest/irdest/docs/developer/src/technical/rpc-layer/index.md

 # qaul rpc-layer

-qaul (the application) is a set of services, that all communicate with a shared backend.
+End-user qaul applications are fundamentally just a set of services, that all communicate with a shared backend.
 This creates an extensible architecture.
 On Linux, for example, this is done by `qaul-hubd`, a simple server daemon which runs the routing code and lets external applications connect to it.

 However because qaul is an extensible architecture, it needs to be possible for third-party developers to attach their services to an